choikh0423/AlumniDatabase/README.md

 # AlumniDatabase
 This is a Django Web Application of Alumni Database for Clubs.
+This is aimed to help clubs to construct alumni database web application with the necessary funcionalities: Search, User Authentication, etc.

-The frontend part has to be enforced by each individual clubs, but the essential functionality is provided in this application.
+The frontend part has to be enforced by each individual clubs.